makeabilitylab/physcomp/communication/handpose-serial.md

 #### Initial servo motor circuit and Arduino test program

 As a quick introduction to servo motors, please read this [Adafruit lesson](https://learn.adafruit.com/adafruit-arduino-lesson-14-servo-motors) by Simon Monk.
-Building on that lesson, we'll create a simple circuit that allows a user to control the servo motor position with a potentiometer.
+Building on that lesson, we'll create a basic circuit that allows a user to control the servo motor position with a potentiometer.
 More specifically, we'll read in the potentiometer value on Pin `A0` using [`analogRead()`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogread/), convert it to an angle between 0 - 180, and then write out the angle to the servo motor.

 ![](assets/images/BasicServoPlusPotCircuit_ArduinoLeonardo.png)
 **Figure.** Basic servo motor circuit with servo pulse pin hooked to Arduino's Pin 9 and the potentiometer hooked to Pin `A0`.
 Diagram made in Fritzing and PowerPoint.